 47) Find Out What You Don’t Like

-By studying street photography, you’ll invariably learn not just what style of street photography resonates with you but also the things you don’t like.
+By studying street photography, you’ll invariably learn not just what style resonates with you but also the things you don’t like in street photography.
 It may not be evident to you at first, but after looking at a lot of street photography, you start to notice things that other street photographers do that you don’t like.

 Don’t be afraid to be decisive and define what you don’t like so that you can proactively avoid those things in your photography.
 That goes for the editing process, too — if you notice a photo you took that reminds you of images you don’t like from other street photographers, why would you keep it?
 Just because you went to a lot of trouble for a photo doesn’t make it good.

 I would rather not shoot street photographs that other street photographers have shot to death, so I avoid them whenever possible.
 What’s cliche is in the eye of the beholder, but I know it when I see it.

 Some examples of cliches in street photography (in my opinion) include: